LibreCrops/cdef/README.md

 ## What it is

-[PdbReader] is a software / software library that recovers structure definitions, which are of help in some low-level programming, from [Microsoft PDB] files with resort to [DIA].
+[cdef] is a software / software library that recovers structure definitions, which are of help in some low-level programming, from [Microsoft PDB] files with resort to [DIA].